nathanielshak/advancedprogramming/Lesson7/README.md

 ### Big O

 You already know what I'm going to ask next. **What's the Big O runtime of this?** Take some time and come up with your best answer.
 Once you think you have something, you can click [here](selectionbigo.md) to see if you were right.

+## Bucket Sort

+Next, we're going to learn about a sorting algorithms that *could actually use* Selection Sort as part of it.
+However, in general, it will run much faster, especially with large input sizes.

+[Here](https://mathspace.co/learn/world-of-maths/coding-and-algorithms/sorting-algorithms-58142/sorting-algorithms-2104/) is a detailed description of bucket sort (you'll have to scroll down a bit until you hit bucket sort).
+Feel free to check out some of the other sorting algorithms while you're there!

+> When the page says: "Use the **insertion sort** algorithm to sort elements in bins that have multiple elements", you could actually use any sorting algorithm, including **selection sort**!

+And [here](https://www.youtube.com/watch?v=VuXbEb5ywrU) is a video that demonstrates one example of how bucket sort could work.

+> When the video says "Now sort each bucket individually using **insertion sort**", once again, you could use any sorting algorithm.

+### Big O

+This one is a bit less straightforward to figure out.
+This is because the Big O runtime depends on what sorting algorithm we use for each bucket.

+For the sake of this example, see if you can figure out what the Big O runtime would be if we used **selection sort** on each bucket.

+Once you think you have a good guess, click [here](bucketbigo.md) to see if you were right.